Christina5P/SustainLuxe/README.md

 #### [Future Features](#future_features)

+* Product details
+Image of products will get a more visual layout for multiple images.
-* change visual layout of  multiple img  to be clickable and navigation buttons
+There could be clickable and with navigation buttons.

+* Newsletters archive
+Store newsletter in an archive on the website

+* More information and facts for sustainable thinking and responsible.
+ Visualize for the users the effect by shopping Second Hand.
+ Information of donations made.

+* Better account options.
+Withdrawal to credit card through Stripe.
+That make it easier and faster handling for both users and admin.

+* Create the balance available for shopping credits in the Shop.

 ### [CRUD](#crud)